 Under the Stairs

 A great area for space-saving storage on the stairs can be under the stairs, and for larger appliances such as vacuum cleaners.
-Usually, this area is underutilized and this area is ideal for putting storage this area.
+Usually, this area is underutilized, and it is ideal for storing items.
 Install shelves or cubbies to give additional storage layers.
 Keep vacuum accessories contained in baskets or bins so that they are ready to use.
 If it’s an enclosed space, be sure to properly ventilate it.
-The most common places to store a vacuum cleaner.
+The most common places to store a vacuum cleaner are.
 These closets often have just enough room for your vacuum and accessories.
 By dedicating this space to cleaning tools, you can keep them organized and easily accessible.

 Ideas for Optimization: